-When discussing reflexive governance for sustainability some authors emphasise specific governance strategies such as 'trans-disciplinary knowledge production' or 'iterative participatory goal formation' (Kemp and Voss 2006).
+When discussing reflexive governance for sustainability, some authors emphasize specific governance strategies such as 'trans-disciplinary knowledge production' or 'iterative participatory goal formation' (Voss & Kemp, 2006).
 There is also concern with the development of particular tools to promote reflexivity and with sites where it can gain purchase.
-For example, transition management scholars point to the importance of 'visioning' and 'transition arenas' (Rotmans, Kemp, and Van Asslet 2001; Loorbach 2007).
-The large literature on the design of deliberative and participatory mechanisms to resolve environment and sustainability related challenges can be interpreted in a similar way (Renn, Webler and Wiedemann 1995, Meadowcroft 2004).
-Other theorists stress linkages to broader societal processes (Feindt 2012).
-Hendriks and Grin, for example, (2008, 145) worry that discussion of reflexive governance may neglect the dynamic political context in which novel reflexive practices are embedded, pass over the crude reality of policy making that includes the play of established interests, or miss the critical role of civil society when 'the radical voices in civil society' often 'provide the necessary background conditions for wide-scale social transformation'.
+For example, transition management scholars point to the importance of 'visioning' and 'transition arenas' (Loorbach, 2007; Rotmans et al., 2001).
+The large literature on the design of deliberative and participatory mechanisms to resolve environment and sustainability-related challenges can be interpreted in a similar way (Meadowcroft, 2004; Renn et al., 1995).
+Other theorists stress linkages to broader societal processes (Feindt, 2012).
+Hendriks and Grin (2008, 145), for example, worry that discussion of reflexive governance may neglect the dynamic political context in which novel reflexive practices are embedded, pass over the crude reality of policymaking that includes the play of established interests, or miss the critical role of civil society when 'the radical voices in civil society' often 'provide the necessary background conditions for wide-scale social transformation'.